 - Declared climate emergency, committing to carbon neutrality by 2022.

-- Installed second phase of rooftop solar PV, filling remaining roof space and achieving a total capacity of 245kW, saving a further ~£10,000 a year in electricity costs.
+- Installed second phase of rooftop solar PV, filling remaining roof space and achieving a total capacity of 246kW, achieving a total saving of ~£22,400 a year in electricity costs.

 - Achieved 100% LED lighting with intelligent sensors throughout building, saving ~£5,000 a year in reduced electricity consumption.

 - Achieved Energy Performance Certificate (EPC) rating of A+, becoming one of just ~500 commercial buildings to be certified ‘carbon positive’.

 - Became a signatory of Pledge To Net Zero, the UK’s formal net zero initiative for the environmental sector.